sagemath/trac_to_gh/Issue 8169.md

 }
 ```

-Changing assignee from AlexGhitza to mhampton.
+Changing assignee from @aghitza to mhampton.